-Recently, the United States Sixth Circuit Court of Appeals supplemented its ruling on the Corporation's relationship with KERS being statutory in nature to include that the Corporation may be liable to KERS for pension contributions accruing during the bankruptcy proceedings, which are estimated to be approximately \$18 million.
+The United States Sixth Circuit Court of Appeals supplemented its ruling on the Corporation's relationship with KERS being statutory in nature to include that the Corporation may be liable to KERS for pension contributions accruing during the bankruptcy proceedings, which are estimated to be approximately \$21 million.
+In March 2022, KERS appealed to the Federal Bankruptcy Appellate Panel that this amount be paid by the Corporation.

-The Corporation has and continues to take the position that it owes KERS nothing and believes it has meritorious claims and arguments to support this position.
+The Corporation has and continues to take the position that it is no longer a participant in KERS and that it has no unpaid obligations to KERS.
+The Corporation also believes it has meritorious claims and arguments to support this position.
 However, at this time, the outcome of this litigation cannot be determined.